waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Sayo (Espeon): Battling (Turn #4849).
 - Turn #4851: Calcifer switched in.
 Espeon used Sand-Attack.
 - Turn #4853: Calcifer used Headbutt (Hit).
 Espeon used Confusion.
 Calcifer at 50/76 HP.
+- Turn #4855: Calcifer used Headbutt (Missed).
+Espeon used Sand-Attack (Failed).
-- Turn #4854: Using Headbutt again.
+- Turn #4856: Using Headbutt again.
 Espeon HP is low.